-Looking for a great deal on a monthly car rental?
-Understanding a few golden rules about how rental car prices are set will help you get the most bang for your buck out of a longer rental.
+Looking for a super deal on a monthly car rental?
+Whether you're on a long trip or your own car is out of commission, understanding a few golden rules about how rental car prices are set will help you get the most bang for your buck out of a longer rental.

 Snag a Long-Term Deal on a Car Rental